MapRock/assemblage-of-artificial-intelligence/docs/bi_innovations_and_lessons_learned.md

 # 50 Innovations of Business Intelligence from the Early 90s to the LLM-driven Era of AI

 This is a list of BI innovations and adjacent disciplines (ex.
-Performance Management, Project Management)that express **what each innovation contributed so later tools — including AI agents — do not have to reinvent that layer themselves, in real time**.
+Performance Management, Project Management, Data Science, Process Management)that express **what each innovation contributed so later tools — including AI agents — do not have to reinvent that layer themselves, in real time**.

 The underlying theme is: **BI spent decades organizing chaos**.
 We learned a lot of lessons along the way (over decades from the 1980s to today), regarding data quality, performance, user-friendliness, security, integration, ...